Minyasei/my-site/README.md

 # Django Mysite

 This is a simple Django application for creating and voting on polls.
 Users can create questions with multiple choices, and others can vote on their favorite choices.
+Users also can talk with each other in real-time chat rooms.

 ## Features